Indiana University Robert H. McKinney School of Law: Employment

 According to IU McKinney's 2019 ABA-required disclosures, 61% of the Class of 2018 obtained full-time, long-term, J.D.-required employment within ten months after graduation.
 Across the three categories of employment ordinarily considered to be appropriate for comparison, the ABA 2019 summary reports that IU McKinney graduates were employed at an 88% rate, compared to a national average of 86% and an Indiana average of 88%.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at IU McKinney for the 2019–2020 academic year for an Indiana resident was $49,710, and $69,770 for a non-resident.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $185,611 for an Indiana resident and $258,039 for a non-Indiana resident.

 Rankings

-In 2025, U.S. News & World Report ranked the school tied for 107th out of 197 schools.
+In 2026, U.S. News & World Report ranked the school tied for 129th out of 197 schools.
 In its 2019 edition, U.S. News ranked the school 98th, 8th in legal writing, 10th in healthcare law (tied with Harvard) and 18th in part-time legal programs.

 Law reviews

-Indiana Law Review

-The Indiana Law Review is a legal periodical edited and managed by students of the law school.
-Each year, the Law Review publishes one volume, which consists of four issues.
-Generally, the first three issues contain two to four lead articles and three to five student Notes.
-The fourth issue is the final and longest issue of each year.
-The Survey of Recent Developments in Indiana Law contains fifteen to twenty articles written by professors and Indiana practitioners summarizing the significant changes and developments in Indiana law during the prior year (October to October).

-Indiana International & Comparative Law Review

-The Indiana International & Comparative Law Review (II&CLR) is published annually and has been published continuously since 1991.
-Although the II&CLR has typically published three issues per year and held symposia biennially, it now hosts symposia annually and is slated to publish four issues for Volume XXIV.
-The II&CLR is devoted to the study and analysis of current international and comparative legal issues and problems.